 Consultation

-In 2024, we will consult with teachers, educators and education experts to develop the new national learning progressions and tool.
+In 2024, we will consult with teachers, educators and education experts to develop the new national learning progressions, formative assessment and support resources.
 We’ll consult with:

 - First Nations communities